HyperviewHQ/hyperview_docs/documentation/product/settings/topics/configuring-dit.md

 # Configuring the Definition Import Tool (DIT)

-Follow the steps below for instruction on configuring the DIT tool.
+Follow the steps below for instructions on configuring the DIT tool.

 1. Navigate to your user home directory.
 Typically it is "C:\Users\UserName" on Microsoft Windows and "/home/UserName" on Linux.